davegoblue/BasicStatChecks/README.md

 * Added 31-MAR-2016 - v004 includes an example and barplot for the Fisher Exact test on a 2x2 matrix
 * Added 01-APR-2016 - v004 includes an example of correlations among repeatedly randomized integer vectors
 * Added 02-APR-2016 - v004 includes an example of leverage various paired points have on overall correlation
+* Added 03-APR-2016 - v004 includes an example of post-hoc (ANOVA) comparison of group means